-SIZE | The public Community Centre should provide a minimum floorspace of 20,000 sq ft.
+SIZE | The public Community Centre should provide an approximate floorspace of 16,000 sq ft.

 ZONING | More specific permitted uses will be determined as part of the Comprehensive Development Zone for Anmore South.

 CULTURE | Celebrate Anmore's local culture and history at the Community Centre through design and monumentation.